gSchool/warmups/parsing-http/README.md

 Your mission is to create a class called HttpResponse (test-driven) that can parse these HTTP responses.
 Every HTTP response is setup in the same way:

-* The first line contains the status code
+* The first line contains the status code (Ex: HTTP/1.1 200 OK)
-* There is a blank line in between the list of headers and the body
+* There is always a blank line in between the list of headers and the body

 This class must:

 * Take a string when it is initialized.
 This string is a valid HTTP response.
 Examples below.
 * Have a `headers` method that returns a hash of headers, where the strings are keys
 * Have a `body` method that returns the entire body (and nothing else)
-* Have a `status_code` method that returns an integer representing the status code
+* Have a `status_code` method that returns only the integer representing the status code

 Note the following: